How can we help you?

 Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements to ensure the security of processing and transferring payment data of bank cardholders.

 The standard was developed by the Payment Card Industry Security Standards Council (PCI SSC), established by international payment systems such as Visa, MasterCard, American Express, JCB and Discover.

-PCI DSS requirements apply to merchants, banks, providers of all kinds of services, retail stores, call centres, payment gateways and other organizations whose activities are related to the processing, transmission and storage of payment cardholder data.
+PCI DSS requirements apply to merchants, banks, providers of all kinds of services, retail stores, call centers, payment gateways and other organizations whose activities are related to the processing, transmission and storage of payment cardholder data.

 The standard contains only 12 requirements:

-- Computer network protection;
+- Computer network protection

 - Configuration of information structure components;

 - The security of cardholders’ stored data;

 - The security of cardholders’ transmitted data;